Trying to Conceive Again

 A tubal patency test might be available if you have been trying to conceive for a year and are not pregnant if you are under the age of 35, or six months if you are over the age of 35.
 You should visit your health care provider to discuss this.

-People are able to try to conceive again during their next menstrual cycle after a tubal patency test unless medical professionals suggest a longer wait time.
-It has been claimed that pregnancy rates are increased in a cycle when a tubal patency test has been performed.
+People must not have any chance of pregnancy in the cycle before the test (as the test may interfere with a pregnancy developing) but are able to try to conceive again during their next menstrual cycle after a tubal patency test unless medical professionals suggest a longer wait time.
+It has been claimed that pregnancy rates may be slightly increased in a cycle when a tubal patency test has been performed but the evidence on this is not clear.

 Back to top